-Despite being a concept that was born fifty years ago, virtualization has advanced and can satisfy complex applications currently being developed.
+Despite being a concept born fifty years ago, virtualization has advanced and can satisfy complex applications currently being developed.
 Half of all servers run on Virtual Machines (VMs), and the IDC predicts that close to 70% of entire computer workloads will run on VMs by 2024.
-As virtualization components increase and the virtualized environment expands, the main concern becomes how to maintain safe levels of security and integrity of the system.
+As virtualization components increase and the virtualized environment expands, the main concern becomes how to maintain safe security levels and integrity.
 Below is a brief look into some of the differences, issues, challenges, and risks caused by virtualization.
 This paper also provides some recommendations to ensure that the network is secure to the required degree.

 Security benefits due to virtualization

-- For a properly configured network, it is possible to share systems without necessarily having to share vital data or information across the systems.
+- It is possible for a properly configured network to share systems without necessarily having to share vital data or information across the systems.
 This flexibility provided by a virtual environment is one of its core security benefits.

-- Virtualized environments use a centralized storage system which prevents the loss of critical data in case of a stolen device or when the system is maliciously compromised.
+- Virtualized environments use a centralized storage system that prevents critical data loss in case of a stolen device or when the system is maliciously compromised.